DetectRL: Benchmarking LLM-Generated Text Detection in Real-World Scenarios: Experiments and discussion

 Unexpectedly, recent advancements in LLM-generated text detection, such as DetectGPT~\cite{DBLP:conf/icml/Mitchell0KMF23}, NPR~\cite{DBLP:conf/emnlp/SuZ0N23}, Fast-DetectGPT~\cite{DBLP:journals/corr/abs-2310-05130}, and DNA-GPT~\cite{DBLP:conf/iclr/Yang0WPWC24}, did not perform as expected on our benchmark.
 Their performance was even weaker than some traditional zero-shot baselines.
 Analysis across various domains and LLMs revealed a general lack of robustness as a potential underlying issue.
-For instance, DetectGPT's performance was notably low, with only 22.15\% AUROC in academic writing (ArXiv) and 12.21\% AUROC in news writing (Xsum), though it achieved 58.95\% AUROC in creative writing and 51.82\% AUROC in social media (Yelp Review).
+For instance, DetectGPT's performance was notably low, with only 22.15\% AUROC in academic writing (ArXiv) and 12.21\% AUROC in news writing (Xsum), though it achieved 58.95\% AUROC in creative writing and 44.43\% AUROC in social media (Yelp Review).
 A similar trend was observed with the best zero-shot detector, Binoculars, which performed more than 10\% lower in academic writing and news writing compared to other domains.
 Additionally, Binoculars showed significantly reduced effectiveness on text generated by Claude, achieving only 55.15\% AUROC, while presenting 88.14\%, 93.30\%, and 96.64\% AUROC on text generated by GPT-3.5, PaLM-2, and Llama-2, respectively.
-These findings suggest that the performance disparities of detectors across different domains and LLMs are significantly exacerbated when subjected to well-designed attacks, contradicting the conclusions of some studies such as \cite{DBLP:journals/corr/abs-2310-05130}.
+These findings suggest that the performance differences of detectors across different domains and LLMs become significantly more pronounced when subjected to well-designed attacks.